chronologic/ethereum-alarm-clock/docs/index.rst

 Welcome to Ethereum Alarm Clock's documentation!
 ================================================

-The Ethereum Alarm Clock is a service that allows scheduling transactions to be executed at a later time on the ethereum blockchain.
-This is accomplished by specifying all of the details for the transaction you wish to send, as well as providing up-front payment for gas costs, allowing your transaction to be executed for you at a later time.
+The Ethereum Alarm Clock is a collection of smart contracts that allows for the scheduling of transactions to be executed at a later date on the ethereum blockchain.
+Users must provide all the details for the transaction as well as an up-front payment used to cover the gas costs.
+Service clients will then scan the blockchain for all upcoming transactions, and claim and execute them if they are incentivized to do so.

-The service is completely trustless, meaning that the entire service operates as smart contracts on the Ethereum blockchain, with no priviledged access given to any party.
+The service is completely trustless and censorship resistant, with no priviledged access given to any party.

 The code for this service is open source under the MIT license and can be viewed on the `github repository`_.
 Each release of the alarm service includes